jeesus-bock/cannibalpress/basillus/train.md

 The next town is a prison town.
 Don't ask me how I know.
 Maybe an escape artist boards the train in disguise.
 I wouldn't mind the company!
 A fugitive, that would really be something.
 A black woman scolds here kid in a language I'm not familiar with.
 But a scolding it is I'm sure, the body language gives it away.

+## Abhorrent foul

+They don't let us smoke on these things anymore.
+The tracks make a choir of human voices and sounds.
+Probably screaming at the injustice I'm facing.
+The show is on though and I'm happy anyways.
+I've been to the town we stop at next.
+Tried to buy beer from religious freaks.
+Bought it from someone else after the nutters deniend service.
+Fun visit anyways, now I don't even have the time to smoke while we stop.

+Music blaring on the headphones I miss any and all announcementson the trainwide PA.
+I doubt there's anythung worth pausing for